Salva05/ioverse/README.md

 #### Django Celery Up and Running (Optional but recommended)

-Lastly, since this project uses Django Celery to perform periodic background operations, such as the check and cleanup of expired shared conversations or images, you should start the Celery worker and scheduler by running the following commands in the backend directory:
+Lastly, since this project uses Django Celery to perform periodic background operations, such as the check and cleanup of expired shared conversations or images, you should start the Celery worker and scheduler by running the following commands in the backend's root directory (at the same level of manage.py):

 ```bash
 celery -A ioverse worker --pool=solo --loglevel=info